ibm-cloud-docs/vlans/getting-started.md

 ## Canceling Premium VLANs
 {:#canceling-premium-vlans}

-When you are ready to remove a premium VLAN, locate that VLAN in your account's VLAN listing (See Managing VLANs above) and click the "X" icon within the entry to initiate the cancellation prompts.
+When you are ready to remove a premium VLAN, locate that VLAN in your account's VLAN listing (See Managing VLANs) and click the "X" icon within the entry to initiate the cancellation prompts.

 Premium VLANs cannot be canceled if they are being used by other products.
 The following uses prevent cancellation: